Join me for this full-day central-Texas “Backyard Bird Photography Workshop” and learn to create better images of the birds that visit your backyard!

 It takes about 35 minutes to drive to Red Belly from Bastrop.

-SMITHVILLE has three B&B’s and one budget motel.
+SMITHVILLE has two B&B’s and one so-so budget motel.
 It takes about 15 minutes to drive to Red Belly from Smithville.

 BASTROP (23 miles to the NW of Red Belly) has lots of lodging.
 It takes about 35 minutes to drive to Red Belly from Bastrop.
 We’ve listed a couple of our favorite B&B’s and these chain hotels: